dustinpfister/blog_posts/_posts/lodash_pick.md

 ## 1 - What to know

 This is a post on just the \_.pick method in lodash.
 Here I will be writing just about that method, and some other related topics, but will not be getting into detail with lodash, or javaScript in general.
+The pick method is one of the many lodash object methods that are meant to be used with objects in general, and not just arrays or collections.
+For more on these object methods you might want to check out my post on [lodash object](/2019/02/13/lodash_object/) methods in which I cover some of these in further detail.

 ## 2 - An example of using \_.pick involving an object about traffic received in a day.